-Explain why student(s) are engaged in specific lessons focused on academic language development to learn/access the content.
+Explain why students are engaged in specific learning activities focused on developing academic language to learn/access the content.

 Students Using Educational Technology

 Provide a rationale for how students' use of educational technology supports or demonstrates their content-specific learning.